 Height – 8 to 16″ (20 to 40 cm)

 Soil – ordinary

-They produce nice blooms in spring, and decorate gardens or terraces with beautiful white or blue blossoms.
+This bulb produces nice blooms in spring, and decorates gardens or terraces with beautiful white or blue flowers.

 Most squills bloom in spring, providing beautiful fragrant bells in the early days of the season.